-Tom Brady’s one of the most prolific and successful quarterbacks in NFL history.
-He has led the New England Patriots to a record six Super Bowl titles, and has never posted a losing season as a starter.
-He also holds the record for all-time (including playoffs) career passing yards.
-Brady’s a remarkable testament to leadership and personal drive.
-On August 3, his birthday, we’ll learn just what makes him tick and how we can live up to his example of personal achievement.
+Happy Birthday, Tom Brady!
+As one of the most prolific and successful quarterbacks in NFL history, on August 3, his birthday, we’ll learn just what makes him tick and how we can live up to his example of personal achievement.